mfang0126/farm-safe-check/STATUS.md

 - Equipment management
 - Checklists system
 - Maintenance scheduling
-- **Risk Area Management** (newly integrated)
+- **Risk Area Management** (with restored previous UI design + database integration)

 ### Technical Implementation
 - Frontend: React with TypeScript
-- UI Components: Shadcn/UI
+- UI Components: Shadcn/UI with restored previous design
 - Database: Supabase PostgreSQL
 - Authentication: Supabase Auth
-- Type Safety: Full TypeScript integration
+- Type Safety: Full TypeScript integration with improved type definitions

 ### Next Steps
-The Risk Area feature is now fully functional and integrated with the Supabase backend.
-The application is ready for production use with all core features operational.
+The Risk Area feature now has the best of both worlds: the familiar and detailed UI from the previous version combined with full database integration and modern functionality.
+The application is ready for production use with all core features operational and the preferred UI design restored.

 ## Development Guidelines